henrikdchristensen/scheduler-plugins/README.md

 --job-file data/jobs/kwok_trace_replayer/<job_file>.yaml
 ```

+### Reproducing Evaluation Results

+**Prerequisites:** Before proceeding, make sure you have completed the following steps:

+1. Installed all required tools (see [Building the Scheduler and OPSche](#building-the-scheduler-and-opsche) and [Requirements for Running on a KWOK Cluster](#requirements-for-running-on-a-kwok-cluster)).
+2. Built the scheduler binary with `./build.sh` (see [Building the Scheduler and OPSche](#building-the-scheduler-and-opsche)).

-To **reproduce the full evaluation**, each job file under `data/jobs/kwok_trace_replayer/` must be executed.
-The jobs are organized into subdirectories:
+To **reproduce all evaluation results**, each job file under `data/jobs/kwok_trace_replayer/` must be executed using the `trace_replayer.py` script (see [Replaying Traces](#replaying-traces)).
+The job files are organized into subdirectories according to the scheduler configuration used for each run.

-- `default/` – jobs for the default scheduler
-- `plugin/` – jobs for the scheduler with OPSche (covering all mode/blocking/preemption combinations)

-#### Organizing trace replay results

-After all jobs have completed, organize the results as follows for later analysis.
+After all jobs have completed, organize the results in the `analysis/kwok_trace_replayer/` folder as follows.

 ```text
 analysis/kwok_trace_replayer/